 This means that God runs everything in my life.
 He gets to choose what I do each day.
 What I buy.
 Who I talk to and when.
-One day I gave him my alarm clock; I made God responsible for waking me up in the morning, and I am responsible for getting out of bed when He calls.
+One day I gave him my alarm clock; I made God responsible for waking me up in the morning, and I committed to get out of bed when He calls.
 Another day I gave Him my relationships.
 I chose to say and do whatever He directed, instead of what I thought was best, even if it meant losing someone I cared for or receiving someone's condemnation.
 Another day I gave Him my money.

 I've lost a lot.
 I've gained much more than I've lost.

 There's a way to baby step into complete commitment, and it's actually pretty simple... yet also difficult in its subtlety.
 The way is this: obey the promptings of the spirit.
+Every one.
 The subtlety comes in recognizing the prompting.
 An attention grabber for me is when a thought comes into my mind, such as "Go grocery shopping this afternoon" followed by an immediate reasonable argument, "No, I already went two days ago."
-Every time I've noticed that pattern, interrupted it, and obeyed the initial impulse, I've later recognized the hand of God in the directive.Return to the top
+When I notice that pattern, interrupt it, and obey the initial impulse, I discover that God was the one giving the initial directive.Return to the top

 - Remember, I choose what I want to change, and Jesus Christ makes it happen.
 For example, my job is to decide if I want to believe "I screwed up" (self blame) or if I want to believe God (ask Him what He says about it, and go from there).
-Once I choose, I ask Jesus to fix it, -- take away the sin, and fill me with the new belief/action instead.
-Sometimes I also need to ask forgiveness, from God, from myself, or from others.
+Once I choose, I ask Jesus to fix it, -- take away the sin, and fill me with a new belief/action instead.
+Sometimes I also need to ask forgiveness from God, from myself, or from others.
 I do this formally, with intent; I believe intentional words have binding spiritual power.
 The good news of the gospel is that Jesus fixes it!!!
 And forgiveness breaks unholy bonds.
 I don't have to do it, which is good because I can't.
-I just need to believe in Christ and choose.
+I just need to believe in Christ, choose, and obey His directions.